Payroll giving

-Introduced in 1987, Payroll Giving allows employees to give money to the UK registered charity of their choice by having a deduction taken straight from their gross pay.
-There is no tax for the charity to claim back, as no tax was deducted.
+Introduced in 1987, Payroll Giving allows employees to make donations to the UK registered charity of their choice directly from their gross pay, with no tax deduction for the charity to claim back.

 Some companies have put in place a matching gift program to match or part match their employee donations via Payroll Giving.

 Administration

-More than 8,500 employers in the UK currently operate the scheme, and circa 2% of UK employees participate.
-Participating employers deduct agreed sums of money from their employees pay before calculating tax, and forward the money to a payroll giving agency; the agency then distributes the money to registered UK charities in accordance with the employees wishes (minus an administration fee, which may vary considerably between agencies).
-Approximately 40% of employers cover this administration fee on behalf of their employees.
+Over 8,500 employers in the UK currently operate the Payroll Giving scheme, with approximately 2% of UK employees participating.
+Participating employers deduct agreed sums of money from their employees' pay before tax calculation and forward the funds to a payroll giving agency.
+The agency then distributes the donations to registered UK charities based on the employees' preferences, deducting an administration fee, which may vary between agencies.
+Some employers cover this fee on behalf of their employees.

 Payroll giving is operated by several agencies which do the administration and processing to link the donations to the correct charities.
 Employers have to choose which agency to operate with and may not pay the charities directly.

 Payroll Giving is promoted within workplaces by a number of Professional Fundraising Organizations or charities.